whatisnuclear/website/_news/2025-03-06-armour-research-reactor-film-1958.md

 %}#armour-research-reactor) in our catalog.

 A very special thanks to <a href="https://veriten.com">Veriten</a> for sponsoring the digitization of this film.
+They actually did a [whole Gener8 podcast episode](https://veriten.com/stream/gener8-031/) where you can along with the hosts and Nick.

 The Armour Research Reactor (ARR)'s license application was submitted on Jan 7, 1955.
 The construction permit was issued on March 28, 1955, and the license was issued on December 5, 1958 ([ref](https://www.osti.gov/servlets/purl/1364041)).